slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I have nothing to offer anyone, except my own confusion."
 -- Jack Kerouac*

+> *"At your funeral people will not recall what you did; they will only remember how you made them feel." (...)
-> *"Each time you reach out to people, bring them a blessing; then they’ll be happy to see you when you bring them a problem." (...)
+"Each time you reach out to people, bring them a blessing; then they’ll be happy to see you when you bring them a problem." (...)
 "Friends are better than money.
 Almost anything money can do, friends can do better.
 In so many ways a friend with a boat is better than owning a boat."
 -- Kevin Kelly*